janKekanSan/jankekansan.github.io/pages/lipu/what-is-toki-pona-lili.md

 You can use it to make new friends online and in person, whether speaking Toki Pona or sharing it as a weird, cool hobby.

-And if nothing else, Toki Pona is perfect as a secret language for you and twenty twenty-nine of your closest friends.
+And if nothing else, Toki Pona is perfect as a secret language for you and twenty-nine of your closest friends.

 ---